 Types and Number of Appointments

 One fellow is accepted each academic year, with 2 fellows (one senior, one junior) training each year

 Applicants must have completed an ACGME-accredited pathology residency program and be Board Certified or eligible in AP/CP or AP.
 The Department of Pathology sponsors J1 Visa applications.

 Please submit the following documents:

 - College of American Pathologists Standardized Application for Pathology Fellowships with signature (Click here for application)

 - Copies of USMLE/COMLEX transcripts

-- Three letters of recommendation addressed to Dr. Anne Buckley (including one from your residency Program Director)
+- Three letters of recommendation addressed to Dr. Karra Jones (including one from your residency Program Director)

-Email your package to Program Coordinator Kesha Tisdel.
+Email your package to Program Coordinator Brittany Harris.

-Anne F Buckley, MD, PhD, Program Director, Neurodevelopment and Neuro-oncogenesis Research, Neuromuscular and Peripheral Nervous System Pathology, Surgical Neuropathology, Autopsy Neuropathology, Ultrastructural Pathology, Medical and Transplant Renal Pathology
+Anne F Buckley, MD, PhD, former program director, Neurodevelopment and Neuro-oncogenesis Research, Neuromuscular and Peripheral Nervous System Pathology, Surgical Neuropathology, Autopsy Neuropathology, Ultrastructural Pathology, Medical and Transplant Renal Pathology